ylustina/Monument/README.md

 ## Task 2 -

-Sending user data from MySQL to Intercom
+Sending user data from MySQL to Intercom.